timmylev/DataClient.jl/docs/src/man/getting-started.md

 An instance of a store that is registered (either as a constant in the package or via a config file) can be referenced directly using its `store_id` while making the API/function calls.
 There are a few centralized stores that are pre-registered as constants in the package (`DataClient.CENTRALIZED_STORES`) which makes them readily accessible.
-Additional user-defined stores can be registered via a simply config file in the user's project directory.
+Additional user-defined stores can be registered via a simple config file in the user's project directory.
 We cover how to do this in [Inserting Datasets](#Inserting-Datasets) and [Configs and Backend](@ref).

-To access an unregistered store, the store URI must be used as the `store_id`, eg: `s3db:s3://my-s3-bucket-name/prefix_1/`.
+To access a store directly without first registering/associating it with a store_id, the store URI must be used in place of the `store_id` argument in API calls, eg: `list_datasets("s3db:s3://my-s3-bucket-name/prefix_1/")`.

 The datasets available in each store are grouped by collection, which provides an additional level of dataset namespacing.